 The United Nations just copied us.
 Islam does not oppress women, as some people think.
 The fundamental human rights guaranteed in the Universal Declaration of Human Rights declaration, that was adopted on December 10, 1948 by the General Assembly of the United Nations, are already found in the Holy Quran.
 In fact, Islam gives women a number of rights, some of which were not enjoyed by Western women until the 19th century.
-The Qur'an has much to say both ABOUT women, and TO women.
-One Surah is called `Women', another is named after Maryam the mother of Jesus (pbuh).
+The

 The Quran explicitly states that men and women are equal in the eyes of God.
 Furthermore, the Quran: